Computing torsion for plane quartics without using height bounds: Preliminaries

 To add two points, we use the following algorithm, which is a modified version of the algorithm in \cite{FlonOyonoRitzenthaler}.

 \begin{proposition} The output of Algorithm \ref{algo:addC} is correct. \end{proposition}

-\begin{proof} Consider the rational function $\frac{c}{\ell n}$.
+\begin{proof} Consider the rational function~$\frac{c}{\ell n}$.
 By construction, its associated principal divisor is

-In particular, we see that $\sum_i S_i - \sum_i P_i$ is equivalent to $\sum_i Q_i + \sum_i R_i - 2\sum_iP_i$. \end{proof}
+In particular, we see that~$\sum_i S_i - \sum_i P_i$ is equivalent to~$\sum_i Q_i + \sum_i R_i - 2\sum_iP_i$. \end{proof}

+\begin{remark} To find the residual intersection of a line/conic/cubic with~$f$ numerically, using the root finding algorithms described in Subsection \ref{sect:NewtonRaphson}, it is beneficial for these residual intersections to not have any double points, and no points in common with the rest of the divisor.
+In general, we expect the divisor~$P_1+P_2$ to not contain~$A$ and the divisor~$\sum_i Q_i + \sum_i R_i + A + B$ to have no point in common with~$E$, and~$E$ to not have any double points.
+Indeed,~$P_1$ and~$P_2$ were chosen generically, so~$\ell$ should generically not be tangent to~$C$.
+Similarly,~$Q_1, Q_2, Q_3$ behave like generic points, because~$P_1, P_2, P_3$ are generic.
+Note that~$Q$ could equal~$R$.
+So~$c$ is either a cubic going through eight generic points on $C$, or a cubic going through five generic points on $C$, of which three with multiplicity 2.
+In both cases, the cubic~$c$ has no geometric reason to go through any of these generic points again, or through any other double point.

-\begin{remark} To find the intersection of a line/conic/cubic with $f$ numerically, using the root finding algorithms described in subsection \ref{sect:NewtonRaphson}, it is beneficial to not have any points of intersection with multiplicity higher than 1.
-In general, we expect the divisors $P_1+P_2+A$ and $\sum_i Q_i + \sum_i R_i + A + B + E$ to not have any double points.
-This causes the computation of $A$ and $E$ in {\bf Step 2} and {\bf Step 3} to be numerically stable and fast without any difficulty.
-In {\bf Step 5}, there could be one double point in the divisor $B+P_3+E+S$.
-The divisor $S$ could namely contain $P_3$, but according to Proposition \ref{prop:goodrep}, this only happens in the case $P+Q = 0$.
-In all other cases, there is generally no double point and our algorithm to compute $S$ will be numerically stable and fast. \end{remark}
+Because of this, the computation of~$A$ and~$E$ in {\bf Step~2} and {\bf Step~3} is numerically stable and fast.
+In {\bf Step~4}, there could be an issue when computing the residual divisor~$S$.
+The divisor~$S$ could namely contain~$P_3$, but according to Proposition \ref{prop:goodrep}, this only happens in the case~$Q+R = 0$.
+In all other cases, there is generally no double point and our algorithm to compute~$S$ will be numerically stable and fast. \end{remark}

-Another way that we will use to represent points in $J(\C)$ is by the means of an element in a complex torus $\C^3 / \Lambda$.
-The computation of a period lattice $\Lambda$ and an Abel-Jacobi map $\iota \colon J(\C) \to \C^3 / \Lambda$ mapping $Q_1+Q_2+Q_3-P_1-P_2-P_3$ to a corresponding point in the complex torus has been implemented in \texttt{Magma} by Neurohr, see also \cite{Neurohr}.
-We will also write $\iota(Q_1, Q_2, Q_3)$ for $\iota(Q_1+Q_2+Q_3-P_1-P_2-P_3)$.
+Another way that we will use to represent points in~$J(\C)$ is by the means of an element in a complex torus~$\C^3 / \Lambda$.
+The computation of a period lattice~$\Lambda$ and an Abel-Jacobi map~$\iota \colon J(\C) \to \C^3 / \Lambda$ mapping~$Q_1+Q_2+Q_3-P_1-P_2-P_3$ to a corresponding point in the complex torus has been implemented in \texttt{Magma} by Neurohr, see also \cite{Neurohr}.
+We will also write~$\iota(Q_1, Q_2, Q_3)$ for~$\iota(Q_1+Q_2+Q_3-P_1-P_2-P_3)$.

-In order to go back from a point in $\C^3 / \Lambda$ to a divisor class, we use the following algorithm to invert the Abel-Jacobi map.
+In order to go back from a point in~$\C^3 / \Lambda$ to a divisor class, we use the following algorithm to invert the Abel-Jacobi map.